tate8/reddit-post-client/README.md

 ## Features

-ReReddit allows you to log in and view posts from the Reddit JSON API.\
+-Log in and view posts from the Reddit JSON API.\
   This includes image, link, and video media formats.

-When signed in the user has the option to search for subreddets of their choosing.\
+-Search for subreddits of user's choosing.\

-Additionally, they can filter the posts within a subreddit based off of popular categories.
+-Filter the posts within a subreddit based off of popular categories.

-ReReddit supports functionality to sign up/log in using both Google and Facebook strategies
+-Functionality to sign up/log in using both Google and Facebook strategies